khoojh/xiangqi/README.md

 # xiangqi
-Xiangqi (Chinese chess) to be played in command-line interface
+Xiangqi (Chinese chess) to be played in a command-line interface

-(The game is currently down)

 ## Installation

-TODO: Describe the installation process
+Requires python 3.6
+Clone or download to your machine

 ## Usage

-TODO: Write usage instructions
+For Mac users:
+1. Open terminal
+2. Navigate to the src folder (cd (folder path)/xiangqi-chinesechess/src)
+3. Run command: python3 chat_server.py
+4. Open two new tabs in terminal
+5. Run command in each of the two new tabs: python3 chat_cmdl_client.py
+6. Have fun!

 ## Contributing